harding/bitcoinops.github.io/_posts/en/newsletters/2020-10-14-newsletter.md

   about witness asymmetric payment channels (see [Newsletter
   #113][news113 witasym]).
 The idea behind this proposal is to change
   how LN users get the evidence they need to prove their channel counterparty cheated.
-Currently the evidence is placed in a separate transaction for each channel participant; Fournier proposes placing the evidence in a separate signatures ("witnesses") for each participant by using [signature adaptors][topic adaptor signatures].
+Currently the evidence is placed in separate transaction for each channel participant; Fournier proposes placing the evidence in a separate signatures ("witnesses") for each participant by using [signature adaptors][topic adaptor signatures].